microsoft/ContextualSP/LogiGAN/README.md

 (The parameters are adjusted in parameters16g_es_corpusb.py)
 ```
 # Citation
-If you find this resource useful, please cite the paper introducing CARP:
+If you find this resource useful, please cite the paper introducing LogiGAN:

 ```
 @article{pi2022logigan,